imrefazekas/connect-rest/README.md

 ## Rest function.
 	Every handler function receives
-	- a 'request' object containing headers and parameters values and
+	- a 'request' object containing "headers" and "parameters" values and a "callback" function if the result is composed by asnyc operations
 	- an optional 'payload' object which is the JSON-parsed object extracted from the http body's payload.

 	The return value of rest functions will be sent back to the client as a json string.